 Do you know how smart your dog is?

-No really… have you actually “tested” your pet in order to obtain some kind of measure of your dog’s intelligence level?
+No really… have you actually “tested” your pet in order to obtain some kind of measure of your dog’s intelligence?

 I didn’t think so.
-(Until these tests, I hadn’t either.)
+(Until I found this new & modern dog IQ test, I hadn’t either.)

 Summary: Left-handedness in humans is often associated with creativity and a natural musical ability.
 If your dog appears to be left-handed, maybe your dog has hidden talents as well.

 Right-handedness in humans is often associated with language ability and a logical mind.
 There is some evidence that right-handed animals can be better at remembering and using words, so if your dog appears to be right-handed, maybe your dog understands more of your conversation than you had thought!

 Summary: If your dog understands what psychologists call “object permanence”, it realizes that objects continue to exist even after they have disappeared from view.
 To understand this, it must believe in a world beyond its perception.